yduf/yduf.github.io/_posts/2025-01-22-NN-Q-learning.md

 [![caption](https://mcdn.wallpapersafari.com/medium/92/47/AWFrD0.jpg)](https://wallpapersafari.com/w/AWFrD0)

-### Discretize the World
+## Discretize the World

 Let's assume that we are able to discretize our environment as well as the set of actions available to us.
 Then we can imagine that some fonction exist that would gives the best action possible for a certain situation (when positioned on a cell in our discretized environment).

-This would be our Q-Function.
+This would be our Q-Function
+(the Q comes from “the Quality” (the value) of that action at that state).

 If we lived in a discretized environment we also can think of this Q-function as a Q-table:
 a table for which each entries is a tuple identifying the cell we are in (in our environment) and map to a vector of available actions pondered by their score.
 The best action for this cell being the one having the highest value.